 OVERVIEW

-Here at our research team, we are dedicated to pioneering the development of next-generation polymeric materials and systems that push the boundaries of what is possible.
-Our commitment to innovation, with multi-scale design and precision processing of micro/nanoscale structures, drives us to explore uncharted territories, striving to produce polymeric materials and systems that redefine industries and open up exciting possibilities for the future.
+Here at our research team, we are dedicated to pioneering the development of design and processing technology for next-generation polymeric materials and systems that push the boundaries of what is possible.
+Our commitment to innovation, with multi-scale precision engineering of micro/nanoscale structures with polymers, drives us to explore uncharted territories, striving to produce novel polymeric materials and systems that redefine industries and open up exciting possibilities for the future.

 Representative papers: